What is a registered psychologist?

 Can I use Private Health Insurance?

-You may pay by cash, credit card (Visa or Mastercard), cheque or debit card.
+You may pay by cash, credit card (Visa or Mastercard), cheque or savings by debit card.

 Do you accept referals from specific programs?